DAMO-NLP-SG/multimodal_textbook/README.md

 ./run_training.sh
 ```
 Note:
-> data_path: your interleaved dataset in obelics format .
-The image path in contained in json file
+> data_path: the interleaved dataset in obelics format.
+You just need to replace the `textbook_sample_100.json` with `multimodal_textbook.json`.
 model_max_length: max length
 mmc4_max_num_images: The maximum number of images in the sample.
 Images exceeding this number will be ignored.

 ### Pre-training with Idefics2-base